Nirzak/All-in-one-Linux-Commands/README.md

    ```bash
     $ less largefile.txt
    ```
-Use the following command to navigate through less: q - Used to quit out of less and go back to your shell.<br />
+Use the following command to navigate through less: <br />
+ q - Used to quit out of less and go back to your shell.<br />
  Page up, Page down, Up and Down - Navigate using the arrow keys and page keys.<br/>
  g - Moves to beginning of the text file.<br />